misza222/diffusers/examples/dreambooth/README.md

 pip install -e .
 ```

-Then cd in the example folder and run
+Then cd in the example/dreambooth folder and run
 ```bash
 pip install -r requirements.txt
 ```